DeWalt Tool Connect Hammer Drill Review DCD997

 There are 11 clutch settings on the twist ring along with drill and hammer drill modes.
 You have a 1/2″ chuck and there’s a belt hook that you can install on either side if you like.

 Below the trigger is a button to cycle through the 4 Tool Connect modes.
-What’s unique about this is that you have the mode selection here in addition to the gear selection on top of the tool.
+It’s unusual (but not unheard of) to have the mode selection here in addition to the gear selection on top of the tool.
 Some quick math will tell you that means there are 12 total modes to work with.

 - Programmable speed, bind-up toggle, and LED work light via DeWalt Tool Connect app